 Find out more: finding the best places to live

 Service charges and sinking funds

-The cost of buying the house isn’t the only thing you’ll need to factor in if you’re purchasing a leasehold property.
-You’ll also need to pay service charges - and these can can add a significant sum to your monthly bill.
+The cost of buying the property isn’t the only thing you’ll need to factor in if you’re purchasing a leasehold house or flat.
+You’ll also need to pay service charges - and these can can add a significant sum to your monthly bills.

-When you own a leasehold property, you’ll usually pay a service charge to your landlord or management company to maintain any common areas of the building.
+When you own a leasehold flat, you’ll usually pay a service charge to your landlord or management company to maintain any common areas of the building.

 This charge generally covers the cost of supplying important services to the building, or for employing a managing agent to do so on the freeholders' behalf.

 While some older leases have fixed service charges that must be paid every year, most newer agreements instead include ‘variable service charges’, which allow the freeholder to estimate the cost for each year.
 This allows freeholders to raise fees to finance major one-off expenses, for example refurbishing a lift or updating a fire alarm system.

 In England and Wales, ground rent is traditionally a token fee paid to the freeholder in exchange for renting the land the property sits on.

 On older properties, ground rent is usually paid annually and is often a relatively low amount - around £50-£100.
 Ground rent can either be fixed or escalate over time.